 For some people, retirement is a long-awaited respite from a job they never liked.
 For others, it's the chance to do all those things they never seemed to have time for earlier in life.
-No matter what plans you have for your retirement, it's easy to think of it in very dramatic terms: One day you're working full-time, and the next you're retired, and not doing a thing.
+No matter what plans you have for your retirement, it's easy to think of it in very dramatic terms: One day you're working full-time, and the next you're retired and not doing a thing.

 The key to a successful retirement is knowing in advance what goals you want to pursue after you retire.
 By sketching out a plan for your retirement years before you're close to retirement, you'll have a better idea of what you'll have to do in your remaining work years to make those goals realistic.
 Unfortunately, all too often, people simply put their nose to the grindstone and get through those last few years of work without really thinking about what they want.
 Then, when that fateful day arrives, they suddenly find themselves either without anything they really want to do, or without the financial means necessary to make their dreams a reality.

 In contrast, phasing into retirement can give you the best of both worlds.
-As most people approach the end of their careers, they've usually managed to fulfill the obligations they had to their families; their children are grown, and they can therefore focus more on their own wishes and needs.
-After having gotten used to spending the bulk of your disposable income on living expenses for yourself and your family, along with extraordinary items like helping kids finance their college education and get started in their adult lives, you may be surprised at how little you need for yourself when you're on your own.
+As most people approach the end of their careers, they've usually managed to fulfill the obligations they had to their families.
+Their children are grown, and they can therefore focus more on their own wishes and needs.
+After having gotten used to spending the bulk of your disposable income on living expenses for yourself and your family, along with extra items like helping kids finance their college education and get started in their adult lives, you may be surprised at how little you need for yourself when you're on your own.
 That freedom can open up flexibility in your working life; you no longer have to worry about career advancement or trying to get every hour of overtime you can, and instead you can concentrate on getting the most enjoyment from your work while also making the time to enjoy things beyond your office walls.

 The practical side of semi-retirement